1 July 2021

 14 April 2021

-Addressing interactions between health, employment and peacebuilding challenges in times of COVID-19
+A joint perspective on responding to the health, employment, and peacebuilding challenges in times of COVID-19.

 Employment, resilience and social cohesion: Success stories and challenges of labour market access for refugees and host communities